brianguenter/FastDifferentiation.jl/README.md

 This is especially useful for large constant Jacobians.
 LLVM code generation in the old method could take a very long time (many minutes for constant Jacobians with 100,000+ entries). make_function and LLVM code generation time for constant Jacobians is now much faster, on the order of 20 seconds for a 10000x10000 constant dense Jacobian.

 Better algebraic simplification of sums of products.
 Now this input expression `3x + 5x` will be simplified to `8x`.
-Before it was left as is.
+Before it was left as `3x + 5x`.

 v0.3.1 - Code generation is smarter about initializing in place arrays with zeros.
 Previously it initialized all array elements even if most of them not identically zero and would be set to a properly defined value elsewhere in the code.
 This especially improves performance for functions where no or few elements are identically zero.